S1ink/PiHost/README.md

 # PiHost
-PiHost is a project aimed at managing fan control, logging of package temps, directing backups/syncing, and other basic tasks.
+PiHost is a project aimed at managing fan control, logging of package temps, directing backups/syncing, and other basic tasks (for Rasperry Pi).
- - Originally scripted in Python, now being developed in C++ for better performance and more flexibility.
+ - Originally scripted in Python, now being developed in C++ for better performance and flexibility.